1337kid/CyberQuest-2025/BinaryExp/Purrmission_Denied/admin/solution.md

 ## Solution

-To analyze the binary, we use [Cutter](https://github.com/rizinorg/cutter).
+To analyse the binary, we use [Cutter](https://github.com/rizinorg/cutter).

 ## Analysis